-One of Ireland’s most popular tourist attractions, the 700-foot Cliffs of Moher boast jaw-dropping views of the Atlantic Ocean.
+One of Ireland’s most popular tourist attractions, the 700-foot Cliffs of Moher boasts jaw-dropping views of the Atlantic Ocean.
 If you’re wary of getting close to the cliffs’ edges (especially if your kids like to get up close to cool stuff), there’s still lots to check out, like hiking to O’Brien’s Tower or looking for puffins with local birdwatchers.
 Either way, both kids and adults with be totally awed by the gorgeous landscape.

-A visit to the Trinity College Library is a total must-do in Dublin, especially if you’re riding out one of the city’s rainy days.
+A visit to the Trinity College Library is a total must-do in Dublin, especially if you’re riding out on one of the city’s rainy days.
 Kids will be enchanted by the library’s Hogwartsian vibes, complete with spiral staircases, arched ceilings, and mysterious books.

-Muckross Abbey and Traditional Farms, a 1800s mansion with working farms and sprawling gardens, is one of Ireland's coolest places to visit.
+Muckross Abbey and Traditional Farms, an 1800s mansion with working farms and sprawling gardens, is one of Ireland's coolest places to visit.
 Give your kids a taste of what life was like 200 years ago with a tour of the thatched cottages, farms, and the ultra-fancy Muckross House (a massive Victorian mansion).
 Muckross also hosts activities that kids can dive right into, like a Gaelic Games workshop, Irish dancing lessons, and a traditional baking class.

 Pro tip: Many of Ireland’s best things to do are seasonal, like the St. Brigid’s Day Festival at Muckross Abbey: a popping party with Irish dancers, traditional music, and plenty of Irish culture.
 Ask a local travel expert about which Irish festivals line up with your itinerary dates.